coderplex-org/coderplex-backend-old/API.md

 * **Notes:**

-  - You may get **500 INTERNAL SERVER ERROR**, check the error content to find out the problem in that case.
+  - You may get **500 INTERNAL SERVER ERROR** sometimes, in that case check the error content to find out the problem.

 **LINKEDIN LOGIN**
 ----